 Pursuant to the federal Copyright Act (Title 17 of the United States Code), it is presumptively unlawful to reproduce, distribute, or publicly display any copyrighted work (or any substantial portion thereof) without the permission of the copyright owner.
 The statute, however, recognizes a “fair use” defense that has the effect of excusing an act of copyright infringement.
 It is the intention of Nova Southeastern University to act within the parameters of the fair use defense in allowing limited posting of copyrighted materials in Electronic Course Reserve areas such as this one.
 It is the intention of Nova Southeastern University, moreover, that such materials be made available solely for the purposes of private study, scholarship, and research, and that any further reproduction of such materials by students, by printing or downloading, be limited to such purposes.
 Any further reproduction of copyrighted materials made from this computer system may be in violation of copyright laws and is prohibited.

-2. Material in each Electronic Course Reserve area is to be accessible only to students enrolled within this course.
+2. Material in each Electronic Course Reserve area is to be accessible only to students enrolled within the course.

 3. At the end of each course, copyrighted material (other than that for which permission to reproduce has been obtained from the copyright owner) will be immediately removed from the Electronic Reserve Course system and all access links will be deactivated.